Apply now Job no: 514496

 Ability to understand work to be done, organize that work and delegate tasks to staff members appropriately.
 Ability to coordinate programs and process, and to synthesize them into successful student and departmental services.
 Ability to analyze information and to problem-solve.
 Knowledge of, and ability to work within, a university environment with all of its constituencies.
 Ability to conceptualize large projects requiring the integration of various systems.
 Ability to work independently and use sound judgment to make decisions.
 Ability to be an effective mentor to students and to appropriately advise university students about personal and vocational choices, including advising them as to what departments might be able to more effectively assist them with their particular issues.
 Knowledge of student development theory.
 Use of common word processing and spreadsheet software applications.

-At least two years professional live-in experience or experience supervising students.
+Preference given to individuals with at least two years professional live-in experience or experience supervising students.

 TYPICAL EDUCATION OR TRAINING: